Set your shoulders? What? Why?

 You have two shoulder blades, or “scapulae” floating on your upper back.
 They are only attached to the skeleton through one bony structure (acromion) and over your shoulder joint.
 Even though it’s not a traditional ball-socket joint, the “scapulae thoracic” joints – connected via a muscle, called the serratus anterior – is still considered as a joint.

 A healthy functional shoulder blade should be able to move into 6 different directions and combinations of it:

 Depression: Scapula moves down towards pelvis

-Downward rotation: Scapula rotates down and in as the arm returns from overhead lifted position back toward the torso
+Downward rotation: when arm returns from overhead lifted position back alongside torso

-Ideally, your scapulae lay flat against the back ribs with a slight upward rotation and allow for motion in all directions (elevation, depression, retraction, protraction, upward and downward rotation).
+Ideally, your scapulae are flat against the back ribs with a slight upward rotation and allow for motion in all directions (elevation, depression, retraction, protraction, upward and downward rotation).

-This does not mean that you should spend your whole life with set shoulders though; practice all the different scapular movements in isolation to practice the control and coordination and know how to set them, when needed.
+This does not mean that you should spend your whole life with set shoulders.
+Practice all the different shoulder blade movements in isolation to practice the control and coordination and know how to set them, when needed.

-To practice this stabilizing concept, start in a seated position with your back tall.
-Without changing your spinal position, slightly draw your shoulder blades in towards your spine (retraction) then down towards your hips (depression).
-Imagine you are pulling your shoulder blades diagonally into your opposite pants pockets.
+Start in a seated position with your back tall.
+Without changing your spinal position, slightly retract and depress both shoulder blades equally.
+Imagine you want to pull your shoulder blades diagonally into your opposite jeans back pockets.

-The goal is to feel it evenly left and right at the medial corner of your shoulder blades, not too much directly in-between the scapulae and not in your neck at all.
+The goal is to feel it at the medial corner of your shoulder blades, not too much directly in-between the scapulae and not in your neck at all.

-Once you feel that movement correctly, take a moment to assess the rest of your body.
-Did you arch your back or flare your ribs?
-Is your chin jutting forward?
-It is important to make sure you’re not compensating with the rest of your body so keep your abdominals contracted and your back in a neutral position as you move your scapula.
+It is also important to make sure you’re not compensating with the rest of your body so keep your abdominals contracted and your back in a neutral position as you move your scapula.